What Is The Smartest Way To Buy An iPhone?

 You can also apply for your own personal loan through your preferred bank.
 Most won’t ask too many questions if you have a decent credit score, or may just get a good laugh out of your answer.

 However, don’t forget the interest rate for such a – comparatively – small amount which can amount to a significant portion of the total sum you eventually pay.
-Interest rates generally range from between 8- and 18-percent, although Aeon’s credit services currently offer 0-percent short term loans.
+Interest rates generally range from between 8- and 18-percent for these micro-financing products.
+Remember to take a step back and assess if you can afford to pay the instalment for this loan on top of your other financial commitments!

 Browse potential personal loans for the best iPhone deal.